DanielHeath/daniel.heath.cc/_posts/2013-02-11-push-vs-pull.md

 The problem with this bias is that other important activities (eg bugfixes, toolchain improvements) are not prioritised fairly as a result.

 The farther behind you get on a task, the more willing you become to do things like add poorly-factored code to the system, skip writing tests, or create bugs.

-More mature/senior employees are less affected by this bias, because they understand what happens when you ignore the other stuff.

 ## An alternative
 In the LPOS team at Lonely Planet, we adopted a different approach.